 Cantieri di Levante srl

-The brand Primatist produces enclosed Yachts with Hardtop and yachts with Hardtop and Semi-Enclosed Salon.
+The brand Primatist produces enclosed Yachts and semi-Enclosed Yachts.
 There are 4 models from 12 to 19 meters.

 The history of the shipyard goes back to 1873 and is associated with the name of Giuseppe Abbate, who was involved in the manufacture of fishing boats on Lake Como in northern Italy.
 The Giuseppe case was continued by his son Guido, who as a teenager experimented with installing motors on his father's boats.
 So, from the 30s of the 20th century, the company's boats became motorized.
 Returning home after the Second World War, Guido Abbate founded the shipyard Cantiere di Portezza, which two years later had a wonderful firstborn, the Pamblo boat, which made a great contribution to the development of the boat industry.